 - My Account

-*On this date in 1865, Racist land redistribution in America is written about.
+*On this date in 1865, land redistribution based on race in America is written about.
 Since emancipation, there are numerous accounts of seized homes and land belonging to Blacks that whites have taken in America.
 This also followed the white colonial Headright Property System practiced during American slavery.

 For generations, since the 18th century, Black families in America have passed down the stories: "They stole our land."
-In 2004, the Associated Press, in an 18-month investigation revealed that many of these rumored oral histories are accurate.
-Time and time again Blacks have been cheated out of their land and many times driven from it through threats, violence, and murder.
+In 2004, the Associated Press, in an 18-month investigation, revealed that many of these rumored oral histories are accurate.
+Historically, Blacks have been cheated out of their land and often driven from it through threats, violence, and murder.
 In some incidents, government officials approved the land takings.
 In other circumstances, they knowingly took part.

-The earliest on record occurred before the American Civil War; others involved people who are still living.
-Some property taken from Black families became a country club in Virginia, oil fields in Mississippi and a baseball spring training facility in Florida and more.
+The earliest on record occurred before the American Civil War; others involved people who were still living.
+Some properties taken from Black families became a country club in Virginia, oil fields in Mississippi, a baseball spring training facility in Florida, and more.
 America has a long history of bitter land disputes, from range wars in the Old West to broken treaties with Native Americans.
-Poor white landowners, too, were sometimes treated dishonestly, pressured to sell at rock-bottom prices by railroads and mining companies and other businesses.
-An investigation over Black land seizures that included interviews with more than 1,000 people examined tens of thousands of public records documented 107 land takings in 13 Southern and border states.
+Poor white landowners, too, were sometimes treated dishonestly and pressured to sell at rock-bottom prices by railroads, mining companies, and other businesses.
+An investigation over Black land seizures that included interviews with more than 1,000 people examined tens of thousands of public records and documented 107 land takings in 13 Southern and border states.

 In 1964, Alabama sued Lemon Williams and Lawrence Hudson, alleging that the cousins had no right to two 40-acre farms their family had worked in Sweet Water, Ala., for nearly a century.
-The land, officials contended it belonged to the state.
+The land, officials contended, belonged to the state.
 A Circuit Judge urged the state to drop its suit, saying it would result in "a severe injustice."
-But when the state refused, the judge ordered the family off the land.
+But the judge ordered the family off the land when the state refused.
 Deeds and tax records showed that the family had owned the land since an ancestor bought the property on Jan.
 3, 1874.
 Alabama’s Governor called the Sweet Water case "disturbing" and asked the state attorney general to review the matter.

-The land takings are part of a larger picture a 91-year decline in Black landownership in America.
-In 1910, according to the U.S. Agricultural Census African Americans owned at least 15 million acres of farmland, nearly all in the South.
-Today, Blacks own only 1.1 million acres of farmland and are part owners of an additional 1.07 million acres.
+The land takings are part of a larger picture, a 91-year decline in Black land ownership in America.
+In 1910, according to the U.S. Agricultural Census, African Americans owned at least 15 million acres of farmland, nearly all in the South.
+Today, Blacks own only 1.1 million acres of farmland and are part owners of an additional 1.07 million.
 The number of white farmers has declined, too, as economic trends have concentrated land in fewer hands.
 Yet, according to a 1982 federal report, African American ownership has declined 21/2 times faster than white ownership.
 This issue was documented in "Failing the Grade," The Kansas City Star's Pulitzer Prize-winning series on the Department of Agriculture in 1991.
 This report showed Black farmers had tumbled 97 percent from the 1920s to 1991.
-In the 1980s alone one-third of Black farmers left the land, compared with one in 10 white farmers.
+In the 1980s alone, one-third of Black farmers left the land, compared with one in 10 white farmers.

-One reason was that Black owned farms often were smaller than their white counterparts, and Black farmers often had less capital.
-But the report showed prejudice in the Agriculture Department's nationwide network of county offices regarding access to loans, subsidies and advice that contributed to African American farmers being forced out of business.
-After the American Civil War, in the decades between Reconstruction and the American Civil Rights struggle when Black men and women were lynched, few Blacks dared to challenge whites.
-With the implementation of Jim Crow Laws, Blacks were powerless to prevent abuses and those who did could rarely find lawyers to take their cases.
+One reason was that Black-owned farms often were smaller than their white counterparts, and Black farmers often had less capital.
+However, the report showed prejudice in the Agriculture Department's nationwide network of county offices regarding access to loans, subsidies, and advice that contributed to Black farmers being forced out of business.
+After the American Civil War, in the decades between Reconstruction and the American Civil Rights struggle, when Black men and women were lynched, few Blacks dared to challenge whites.
+With the implementation of Jim Crow Laws, Blacks were powerless to prevent abuses, and those who did could rarely find lawyers to take their cases.

 On the night of Sept.
-10, 1932, 15 whites torched the courthouse in Paulding, Miss., where property records for the eastern half of Jasper County, then predominantly Black were stored.
+10, 1932, 15 whites torched the courthouse in Paulding, Miss., where property records for the eastern half of Jasper County, then predominantly black, were stored.
 A few years after the fire, the Masonite Corp., a wood products company, went to court to clear title to its land in the area.
-Masonite claimed it owned 9,581 acres and said it had been unable to locate anyone with a rival claim.
-In 1938, the court ruled that the company had clear title to the land, which has since yielded millions of dollars in natural gas, timber and oil.
-From the few property records that survived the fire, it was found that after the Ku Klux Klan drove off African American owners; Masonite had acquired at least 204.5 of those acres.
-At least 850,000 barrels of oil has been pumped from this property.
-Presently the land is owned by International Paper Corp., which acquired Masonite in 1988.
+Masonite claimed it owned 9,581 acres and could not locate anyone with a rival claim.
+In 1938, the court ruled that the company had clear title to the land, which has since yielded millions of dollars in natural gas, timber, and oil.
+The few property records that survived the fire found that after the Ku Klux Klan drove off Black owners, Masonite had acquired at least 204.5 acres.
+At least 850,000 barrels of oil have been pumped from this property.
+The land is owned by International Paper Corp., which acquired Masonite in 1988.

-Today, interest in genealogy among African American families is surging, and some are unearthing the documents behind those whispered stories.
+Today, interest in genealogy among Black families is surging, and some are unearthing the documents behind those whispered stories.
 Bryan Logan, a 55-year-old sportswriter from Washington, D.C., was researching his heritage when he uncovered a connection to 264 acres in Richmond, VA.
-Currently the land is Willow Oaks, a country club with an assessed value of $2.94 million.
+Currently, the land is Willow Oaks, a country club with an assessed value of $2.94 million.
 But in the 1850s, it was a plantation worked by the Howlett slaves Logan's ancestors.
-Their owner, Thomas Howlett, directed in his wills that his 15 slaves be freed, that his plantation be sold and that the slaves receive the proceeds.
+Their owner, Thomas Howlett, directed in his wills that his 15 slaves be freed, that his plantation be sold, and that the slaves receive the proceeds.
 But the Blacks never got a penny.
-Court records show that after Howlett's death, Benjamin Hatcher, the executor of the estate, ran the plantation as his own.
+Court records show that after Howlett's death, Benjamin Hatcher, the estate executor, ran the plantation as his own.

-Reparations has been a constitutional bill introduced in every legislative session since 1989 and a talking point in the 2020 democratic presidential campaign.
-We chose this date as it coincides with General William T. Sherman issuing Special Field Order #15 that would have provided each African American family 40 acres of land and an army mule to work the land.
-But in addition to invoking the 40 acres Black people never got, the reparations movement today could be talking about the approximately 11 million acres Black people had but lost, in many cases through fraud, deception and outright theft, much of it taken in the past 50 years.
+Reparations have been a constitutional bill introduced in every legislative session since 1989 and a talking point in the 2020 Democratic presidential campaign.
+We chose this date as it coincided with General William T. Sherman issuing Special Field Order #15.
+It would have provided each African American family with 40 acres of land and an army mule to work the land.
+But in addition to invoking the 40 acres Black people never got, the reparations movement today could be talking about the approximately 11 million acres Black people had but lost, in many cases through fraud, deception, and outright theft, much of it taken in the past 50 years.